straysheep-dev/windows-configs/README.md

 Some things to keep in mind:

 - Windows Sandbox has no firewall rules, any listening services on all interfaces will be reachable by other VPN clients if the VPN is untrusted
-- DNS should be forwarded over Wireguard unless you're provisioning your own local full resolver in the `.wsb` file
+- DNS should be forwarded over Wireguard unless you're configuring an alternative way to do DNS in the `.wsb` file / sandbox

 Tailscale works similarly, and also has a "latest" executable installer for convenience: